 If you're concerned about your body fat percentage, talk to your doctor.
 Your doctor may want to measure your body fat and recommend additional tests to see if you're at risk of obesity-related conditions.
 Your doctor may also encourage you to start eating healthier and increase your activity level.

-- Understanding adult obesity.
-National Institute of Diabetes and Digestive and Kidney Diseases. http://www.win.niddk.nih.gov/health-information/health-topics/weight-control/understanding/Pages/understanding-adult-overweight-and-obesity.aspx.
+- Understanding adult overweight and obesity.
+National Institute of Diabetes and Digestive and Kidney Diseases. https://www.niddk.nih.gov/health-information/health-topics/weight-control/understanding/Pages/understanding-adult-overweight-and-obesity.aspx.
 Accessed May 21, 2017.